Employment Passes for Singapore

 Applicants also need to have relevant work experience and have earned a degree, diploma or technical certificate that includes at least one year of full-time study.
 The employer in Singapore has to apply on behalf of the candidate before they arrive in Singapore.
 They also have to provide the candidate with medical cover.
 S Passes are valid for two years and can be renewed for up to three years at a time.

-Work Permits are aimed at semi-skilled workers in fields like construction, manufacturing and services.
+Work Permits are aimed at semi-skilled workers in fields such as construction, manufacturing and services.
 There is no set minimum salary, but employers are bound to pay the salary they declare on the application presented to the MOM.
 Employers are also required to provide medical cover for their applicant.